COST OF AN

 A Family Wealth Planning Session™ is valued at $750.
 An Estate Plan Review and Checkup is valued at $950.

 If during your Planning Session you choose to move forward and we help you design a comprehensive plan, your session fee is applied to the legal fee to create or update your estate plan.
 We also offer a very limited number of complimentary sessions per month, especially if you've watched one of our quick webinars.
 Getting pre-educated saves us time and that saves you money.
 Contact us to find out more.

 Our three levels of planning for a comprehensive plan (or update of your existing plan) vary depending on the choices you make during the Family Wealth Planning Session™.

 Our plans range from starter plans for families with modest financial assets not very concerned about keeping the family out of the probate court process to more extensive plans that provide significant asset protection after death plus maximum protection for assets from inadvertent loss to the State Department of Unclaimed Property or the Court process.

 After reading all of this, you probably want to at least have an idea about how much planning could cost.
-Generally, our starter plans begin at $2,000, but could be less or more depending on your needs and the options you choose.
+Generally, our plans begin at $2,500.

 Get Started Today

 If after reading this, you are ready to make informed, empowered, educated decisions for the people you love (instead of just shopping around for the cheapest plan, which is unlikely to work when your family needs it and cost you a lot more in the end), get started by booking your Family Wealth Planning Session™ (or Estate Plan Review and Check-up).

 FREE REPORT: Learn the 6 Major Mistakes Hawaii Families Make When Choosing an Estate Planning Attorney

 Don't throw away your hard-earned money.
 Avoid these mistakes to keep everyone and everything you love out of court and out of conflict.